MoustaphaSaad/tethys/README.md

 ```
 i think we can map this expression to something like
 `i32.mov r2 r0+4`
-and this will be our shifted access and of course you can combine the two like when you need to access an array of `vec3`
+and this will be our shifted access and of course you can combine the two like when you need to access an array of `vec3` like

 `array[i].z`
 which should be mapped to
 `i32.mov r2 r0[r1]+8`